PagerDuty (PD)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, PagerDuty’s 19.6% annualized revenue growth over the last five years was decent.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, PagerDuty’s 18.2% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average software company and shows its offerings resonate with customers.

 PagerDuty Quarterly Revenue

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-PagerDuty’s recent performance shows its demand has slowed as its annualized revenue growth of 7.9% over the last two years was below its five-year trend.
+PagerDuty’s recent performance shows its demand has slowed as its annualized revenue growth of 6.9% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 PagerDuty Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.

 6. Billings